We often see the word ‘Enterprise’ used flippantly. Fine if you are talking about a fictitious starship but dangerous when talking about software.

 - Interoperability: Can it successfully communicate with other systems?

-Developers building software for small businesses tend to focus more on features and often do not have the budget, or knowledge, to create enterprise software.
-A simple example is saving data to a database where developers can quickly write three lines of code, or alternatively, think enterprise, and write 50+ lines of code that is optimized for volume, concurrency, duplicate detection, error handling, transaction retries etc.
+Developers building software for small businesses tends to focus more on features and often do not have the budget, or knowledge, to create enterprise software.
+A simple example is saving data to a database where developers can quickly write three lines of code, or alternatively, think enterprise, and write 50+ lines of code that are optimized for volume, concurrency, duplicate detection, error handling, transaction retries etc.

 So, how can you tell if the software is enterprise (without seeing the code)?
 Usually, because you have to pay for it, either by developing it (and maybe costing hundreds of thousands of dollars) or by purchasing it.